 We are now sitting at the table in the front, and Johnny starts on his lunch.
 Oh yes, he is settled – and then there is that shiny, glittering apple in my jacket pocket!

-Perhaps the temptation is fueled by the support work job, which does not readily lend itself to breaks and escapes.
+Perhaps the temptation is fueled by the support work job, which does not readily allow breaks or escapes.
 Seriously, in most jobs, after four hours of work, you are entitled to a 15-minute break for yourself.
 Or, is it two hours?!
 Oh God – it has been such a long time since I had a normal job!

 So, giving in to temptation, I snatch the apple (actually an Android!) from my jacket pocket and start yapping.

-I rescue Johnny – or more, Jane! -- but by then the commotion has everyone's attention, and I see all the disapproving looks.
+Things are calm again, but now I have to contend with all the disapproving looks.
 I am the most worthless flesh to ever try to pass as a person.
 There I am yapping on my phone while my mentally disabled client is destroying the place.
 Oh God!
-Not another sit-down with Program Manager-Evelynne about how I must do a better job watching my guys.
+Not also another sit-down with Facility Manager-Evelynne about how I must do a better job watching my guys.

 The disapproving looks and sit-downs with Evelynne are bad enough, but serious reflection over the years has led me to settle on another prime reason to limit my cellphone use when I am with my guys.
 I have come to appreciate just how emotionally needy special-needs individuals are and how they crave our constant attention.